Pleosporales » Pleosporaceae » Curvularia

 Material examined: see Seifert et al. (2011); Manamgoda et al. (2012).

-Figure.
-1. Curvularia lunata (MFLU 10-0555) a Appearance of fungus on host substrate. b–g Conidiophores with conidia.
+Fig 1.
+Curvularia lunata (MFLU 10-0555). a Appearance of fungus on host substrate. b–g Conidiophores with conidia.
 Scale bars: b–g = 10 μm.

-Importance and role
+Importance and distribution

-Species of Curvularia are mainly fungal plant pathogens, for example, Curvularia lunata is the causal agent of the leaf blight disease in sweet basil (Ocimum basilicum L.) (Srivastava et al., 2020).
+Species of Curvularia are mainly fungal plant pathogens, for example, Curvularia lunata is the causal agent of the leaf blight disease in sweet basil (Ocimum basilicum L.) (Srivastava et al. 2020).

 Industrial relevance and applications